 Choosing the right soil is crucial for plant hormones and overall health.
 You can find sterile seed-starting soil at your local garden shop.
 Use warm water to moisten the soil before filling a pot or container for optimal seed growth.

-3. Determine the Proper Planting Depth
+3. Determine The Proper Planting Depth

 Different types of seeds require varying planting depths for root growth.
 Check your seed packet for the proper seed planting depth.
+Generally, the soil covering the seed should be about three times thicker than the seed.

-4. Use the Right Amount of Water
+4. Use The Right Amount Of Water

 Never use cold or hot water; it should always be room temperature.
 When using chlorinated water, let it sit overnight to dissipate properly.